 This feeder holds up to 30 ounces.
 A full jar of nectar requires a sturdy support like a shepherd’s hook.
 A flexible tree branch may not be strong enough.
 This is a durable, no-frills feeder that offers solid functionality—a great choice for someone who just wants to feed the birds.

 Grateful Gnome Hand Blown Glass Feeders are individually handmade and unique.
 It takes a team of talented artisans working together to make each one.
 They incorporate beautiful colors that are the best at attracting hummingbirds.
 The hand-blown glass is sturdy, thick, and durable.
 The color is embedded in two layers of glass and will not fade or scratch.

 The Grateful Gnome Hand Blown Glass Feeder holds 26 ounces of nectar.
 A rubber seal ring prevents leakage between the reservoir and the feeder base.
 Four flower feeding ports and a round perch allow hummers to feed comfortably.
 The design is simple to clean and to refill.

 This feeder does not include an ant moat but the design is bee-resistant.
-The Grateful Gnome Purple Speckled Mushroom Feeder is a beautiful work of art for those who wish to add beauty and functionality to their garden.
-This feeder must only be hand-washed.
+Also note that this feeder must only be hand-washed.
 Do not put this feeder in the dishwasher.